Limiting Your Sarcasm

 Interestingly, one Harvard Business School study found that “sarcasm increases creativity for both expressers and recipients.”
 The researchers call sarcasm a “double-edged sword: despite its role in instigating conflict, it can also be a catalyst for creativity.”

-This study predictably received a lot of news coverage last year, with media saying sarcasm was “good for the workplace.”
+This study predictably received a lot of news coverage, with media saying sarcasm was “good for the workplace.”
 That was much more than the researchers Francesca Gino of Harvard Business School and Adam Galinsky of Columbia Business School intended.

 “We hope our research will inspire organizations and communication coaches to take a renewed look at sarcasm,” said Gino told the Harvard Gazette.
 “Instead of discouraging workplace sarcasm completely as they have been doing, they could help educate individuals about the appropriate circumstances under which sarcasm can be used.
 By doing so, both the individuals involved in sarcastic conversations and the organizations they belong to would benefit creatively.